jopeek/fvtt-loot-sheet-npc-5e/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/jopeek/fvtt-loot-sheet-npc-5e/total.svg)]() [![Donate](https://img.shields.io/badge/Donate-BuyMeACoffee-green.svg)](https://www.buymeacoffee.com/ChalkOne)
+# NOTE
+The permissions scetion seen I’m screenshots below was removed with Foundry V10.

 # Loot Sheet NPC 5E

 This module adds an additional NPC sheet which can be used for loot containers such as chests or merchants in your game.
 It has a permission system that allows observers to make loot or ourchase actions which will automatically process the item transaction, including inventory moves and currency changes.